TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 ![LCS Search](SlowLCS.png)

-Also it is helpful to have the latest standard version on AX2012 and use it as a reference(if you have such application you can also extract hotfixes from it as xpo)
+Also, it is helpful to have the latest standard version on AX2012 and use it as a reference(if you have such application you can also extract hotfixes from it as xpo)

 With the latest version definition there is a trick - if you google "latest AX version" you will probably find this page - [Overview of Microsoft Dynamics AX build numbers](https://cloudblogs.microsoft.com/dynamics365/no-audience/2012/03/29/overview-of-microsoft-dynamics-ax-build-numbers/).
 The problem with this site that it is not updated anymore.
 Current AX2012R3 latest version(both for the Binary and application) is called "August 2019 release".
 It can be downloaded from *LCS - AX2012 project - Updates -  UPDATE INSTALLER FOR MICROSOFT DYNAMICS AX 2012 R3*